 Viewed from the air, the forest estate is comprised of both large adjoining blocks of land and a number of small to mid-sized tracts.
-The majority of the estate is one large connected block (of CFLs).
-Kaingaroa Forest dominates this contiguous block, with Whirinaki Forest to the east.
+The majority of the estate is one large connected block.
+Kaingaroa Forest dominates this contiguous block, with Whirinaki Forest to the east and Tarawera Forest to the north.
 Other sizeable blocks include Horohoro, Rotoehu, Crater and Whakarewarewa Forests.
 Marotiri and Urutomo are three smaller more isolated forests.
 These forests can be seen on the Forest Location Map in Appendix I. The forest estate is subdivided into over 1,000 compartments and then, based on logical management units, into over 4,000 stands.